Mutton/Lamb Curry is such a rich dish! Eat it the next day and the flavors are even richer and more complex.

 - Mix in the yogurt well and add the chopped tomatoes and mix.

-- Pour in water and cook covered on low-medium heat for 2 hrs and 15 mins.
+- Pour in water and cook covered on low-medium heat for 2 hrs.

-- At this point, the oil should have separated.
-Add in the green chilli and the garnishes and let simmer covered on low heat for another 25-30 mins.
+- At this point, the meat should be super tender and the oil should have separated.
+Add in the green chilli and julienned ginger and give it one last bhunai for a few minutes on medium heat.

 - Serve hot with fresh tandoori naan.